parsiya/octopress-image-popup-forked/README.md

-# Octopress Image Popup Plugin
+# Octopress Image Popup Plugin Forked

-This repository contains a plugin for generating a modal popup window for images with a resized thumbnail for the [Octopress][] blogging engine.
-It is adapted from the image popup plugin at https://github.com/bmc/octopress-plugins, but will generate a smaller thumbnail rather than relying on the browser to resize the image.

-See [A Simple Octopress Image Popup Plugin][blog-image-popup] for more discussion of the original plugin.
-This one operates almost identically, with minor differences noted below.
+This is a fork of the the Octopress Image Popup Plugin at [https://github.com/ctdk/octopress-image-popup](https://github.com/ctdk/octopress-image-popup).
+The original instructions did not work for me out of the box so I made some minor changes.

 ## Installation

-Add these lines to your blog's `Gemfile`:
+I have copy/pasted the original instructions.
+My comments will be starting with ` Add these lines to your blog's `Gemfile`:

     gem 'erubis'